ONSdigital/census-rh-performance-test/README.md

 * UAC\_ROUTING\_KEY default 'event.uac.update'
 * CASE\_ROUTING\_KEY default 'event.case.update'
 * DATA\_PUBLISH default false, whether to publish test data to Firestore
 * INSTANCE\_NUM no default.
 Is the instance number for the current run.
+Numbered from 1 ...
+MAX\_INSTANCES.
 The Locust test will read its own section of the event data file.
-For example if the event data file has 100 cases and this is instance 3 of 4 then it will only read cases 51 to 75 and sequentially use these during testing.
+For example, if the event data file has 100 cases then instance 3 of 4 will read cases 51 to 75, which will then be sequentially used these during testing.
 * MAX\_INSTANCES no default.
 This is the number of workers that will be sharing the event data file.
+It must have a value which is greater than or equal to 1.
+To get a worker to use the whole file set both INSTANCE\_NUMBER and MAX\_INSTANCES to 1.